 LLUH-SB, Inc. (LLUH-SB) was incorporated on December 3, 2014 to deliver and maintain the land, buildings, and infrastructure necessary for the successful operation of a community clinic and educational facilities in San Bernardino, California.
 LLUH-SB is a wholly owned subsidiary of Loma Linda University Health (LLUH).
-LLU's intent is to financially support LLUH-SB in order to carry out its purpose necessary for the operation of a community health clinic and education facilities.
+LLU's intent is to financially support LLUH-SB to carry out its core objectives.
 Due to LLUH-SB's fiscal dependence on LLU, its financial statements are reported as a division of LLU's combined financial statements.
-See supplemental schedules.
+Subsequent to June 30, 2023, LLUH-SB was liquidated, and the assets and liabilities were transferred to the Foundation division within LLU.

 LLUH is a religious nonprofit corporation that serves as the sole member of LLU.
-Other corporations of which LLUH is the sole member include Loma Linda University Medical Center (LLUMC), Loma Linda University Children's Hospital, Loma Linda University Behavioral Medicine Center, and LLUMC-Murrieta, each a religious nonprofit corporation.
+Other corporations of which LLUH is the sole member include Loma Linda University Medical Center (LLUMC), Loma Linda University Children's Hospital, Loma Linda University Behavioral Medicine Center (LLUBMC), and LLUMC-Murrieta, each a religious nonprofit corporation.
 LLUH also serves as a member of Loma Linda University Health Care, a religious nonprofit corporation.